atom-box/bpikl/README.md

 [ ] fix function notUnique with hard coding at shortUrlToCheck [x] ~~Make a wrapper class around the dbTransaction for get/set the sql~~
-[x] Make newlines append to the flat file used by Apache redirect [ ] re-Enable --->public function notUnique()
+[x] Make newlines append to the flat file used by Apache redirect [x] button on success page should say 'make another'
+[ ] change menu bar to public always
+[ ] re-Enable --->public function notUnique()
-[ ] use bootstrap on the validation
+[ ] use Bootstrap4-css on the validation
+>  https://getbootstrap.com/docs/5.0/forms/validation/
+[ ] scrape new links for their favicons
+[ ] Sanitize inputs using 12-1 from d powers book
+[ ] David Powers 11-6,
+[ ] Get to here by Tuesday pm
+[ ] deploy to live at Digital Ocean
 [ ] leverage composer libraries  (for sanitizing??)
+[ ] convert inputs to lower case
 [ ] Write tests for addLinkToDbTest.php

-[ ] button on success page should say 'make another'
-[ ] Add Validation
-[ ] Sanitize inputs using 12-1 from d powers book
-[ ] 2nd route works
-[ ] implement DBM with Apache.
-DB writes to .htaccess [ ] change echo, error, to logging.
+[x] implement DBM with Apache.
+DB writes to a flat file (text, mod_rewrite) [ ] confirm db, file errors go to logging.
 Get a logger from composer.
 Add log path to config
->  https://getbootstrap.com/docs/5.0/forms/validation/
+[ ] call logging in core/helpers/addToLinkages.php

-[ ] break up into classes a bit, views a bit
+[ ] make helpers into classes, OOP
-[ ] scrape new links for their favicons
-[ ] add UI more like https://free-url-shortener.rb.gy/ but with my twinning JS
 [ ] accessible
-[ ] add a lower caser to the final phase 3 part
 [ ] remove unused USE statements
-[ ] call logging in core/helpers/addToLinkages.php
 [ ] Write at least three test cases in the tests/ folder.
 Run php bin/phpunit
 [ ] Add a parser option to put the originals URL in as a     dubdomain.
-[ ] Composer package to avoid obscenity?
+[ ] Composer package to avoid obscenity, blacklisted sites?
 [ ] Lint: todos.
 Error printers.
 Commented out code.
 [ ] Add captcha?
-[ ] Lint: core/helpers/addLinkToDb.php and other helpers,     are hacky
 [ ] Look over the actual algorithm ideas at https://    stackoverflow.com/questions/742013/    how-do-i-create-a-url-shortener
-[ ] David Powers 11-6,
-[ ] rightclick format document on everything or run phpcs at     BASh
 [ ] refactor require/use/namespace everywhere, especially in     tests.
 If desperate can try to use global namespace option     onn some things per https://blog.eduonix.com/    web-programming-tutorials/namespaces-in-php/
-[ ] could add a number of times clicked
+[ ] add a number of times clicked
+[ ] add private account
 [ ] <p class="card-text">Your link is by default public but can also be saved to your private account.
 After shortening the URL, check how many clicks it received.</p>

+[ ] rightclick format document on everything or run phpcs at     BASh

 ## Resources